Thousands of people start an IVA each month. It could also be a suitable debt solution for you.

 - Who will find out

-An IVA is only available if you live in England, Wales or Northern Ireland or used to and have recently moved abroad.
+An IVA is only available if you live in England, Wales or Northern Ireland or have recently moved abroad.

 Can you afford the required IVA payments?